Nasrin Sotoudeh: Second arrest and trial

 On 28 August 2010, Iranian authorities raided Sotoudeh's office.
 At the time, Sotoudeh was representing Zahra Bahrami, a Dutch-Iranian dual citizen charged with security offenses; it was unclear whether the raid was related to Bahrami.
+The authorities had also been warning her that she would be imprisoned if she continued to represent Shirin Ebadi.

-On 4 September 2010, Iranian authorities arrested Sotoudeh on charges of spreading propaganda and conspiring to harm state security.
+On 4 or 5 September 2010, Iranian authorities arrested Sotoudeh on charges of spreading propaganda and conspiring to harm state security, and she was imprisoned in solitary confinement in Evin Prison.
 The Washington Post described the arrest as "highlighting an intensifying crackdown on lawyers who defend influential opposition politicians, activists and journalists."